Brian-Egan/ion_in_motion/README.md

 # Ion In Motion

+**Update:** This gem is throwing some errors in RubyMotion when loaded from RubyGems instead of directly from the Git repo.
+If you'd like to use it and are getting the "Uninitalized Constant" error, put the following in your Gemfile in place of `gem "ion_in_motion":
+    gem "ion_in_motion", :git => "git://github.com/Brian-Egan/ion_in_motion.git"

+This is probably a fairly simple error, but I'm working against a deadline so I'll come back to it when I have the time.

+---

 This gem is a thin wrapped which makes it easy to use the wonderful IonIcons in a RubyMotion project.

 You can browse the available IonIcons [here](http://ionicons.com/)